-You can explore the segments of DNA you share with another 23andMe user within the DNA Relatives tool and the Share and Compare tool.
-A Relationship section appears in both tools when you compare yourself to another 23andMe member and displays matching segments of DNA found between two people — segments likely inherited from a common ancestor.
+You can view the segments of DNA you share with another 23andMe user within the DNA Relatives tool and the Share and Compare tool.
+When you compare yourself to another 23andMe user in either tool, a section appears and displays a diagram of your matching segments of DNA.
+These segments were likely inherited from an ancestor you both share.

 Remember, the genome is organized into 22 pairs of chromosomes, plus the sex chromosomes (two X, or one X and one Y).
-The Relationship pictorial only shows one horizontal line to represent each chromosome pair, but we color them to show whether one copy is identical (i.e. half-identical), or both copies are identical (i.e. completely identical) between two people.
+The Relationship diagram only shows one horizontal line to represent each chromosome pair.
+We use different colors to show whether you share matching DNA segments on only one copy of a chromosome (inherited from only one of your parents), or on both copies (inherited from both of your parents).
+The color of the shared segments show whether one copy is identical (i.e. half-identical), or both copies are identical (i.e. completely identical) between two people.

-If two people are closely related, we expect them to have shared DNA across relatively large stretches of DNA — that is, more than would be expected by chance.
+If two people are related within the last 10 generations or so, we expect them to have shared DNA across relatively large stretches of DNA — that is, more than would be expected by chance.

 In this article, we will review how 23andMe detects matching segments of DNA and explore how certain relationships will likely appear in this tool:

-You can compare your results with other 23andMe members a couple of ways.
+You can compare your results with other 23andMe customers in a couple of ways.
 Depending on the privacy settings of both you and the second individual, you may find one comparison method preferable.

 Share and Compare

-The 23andMe Share and Compare tool allows you to connect with other 23andMe members and compare your results without participating in the DNA Relatives tool.
-In order to compare with another individual in Share and Compare, you will need to be sharing results with that individual.
+The 23andMe Share and Compare tool allows you to connect with other 23andMe customers and compare your results without participating in the DNA Relatives tool.
+In order to compare with another individual in Share and Compare, you will need to be sharing reports with that individual.
 Once you have established a sharing connection, click the name of the individual to compare results.

 Example Data Only

-The DNA Relatives tool is an interactive 23andMe tool, allowing you to find and connect with your genetic relatives and learn more about your family story.
+The DNA Relatives tool is an interactive 23andMe tool that helps you find and connect with your genetic relatives and learn more about your family story.
 Participation in the DNA Relatives tool is optional and you must opt in to the tool in order to see your genetic relatives or be seen by your genetic relatives.

-If you and the other individual are both participating in DNA Relatives and you have established a sharing connection (look for the blue dot in the Sharing column) or the match is participating in Open Sharing (look for the purple dot in the Sharing column), you can compare results from within the DNA Relatives tool by clicking on his or her name in your list.
+If you and the other individual are both participating in DNA Relatives and you have established a sharing connection (look for the blue dot in the Sharing column) or the match is participating in Open Sharing (look for the purple dot in the Sharing column), you can view your shared DNA segments from within the DNA Relatives tool by clicking on his or her name in your list.

 Example Data Only